sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/resize.rst

 The resize filters scale the input video frames to an arbitrary new resolution, and can optionally crop the frame before resizing with sub-pixel precision.

+They can be used either for ordinary resizing tasks or as convolution filters.

+In image resizing, a convolution filter is a mathematical tool used to apply various effects to an image, such as blurring, sharpening, edge detection, and more.
+When resizing images, convolution filters help in smoothing or sharpening the image to avoid artifacts like aliasing, which can occur when the image is scaled up or down.
+Common convolution filters used in resizing include Gaussian, Lanczos, and Bicubic filters.

 The following resizers are included:

 * **BicubicResize** is similar to **BilinearResize**, except that instead of a